A winter geodesic tent in a whiteout

 By Alex Guerrero

 Getting into a cosy tent on a snowy evening and waking up to crystal clear skies is one of life’s simple pleasures.
 Some of our co-founder Nick’s best nights have been in electrical storms in Wyoming or heavy dumps of snow in the Swiss Alps.
 Mountain camping in winter is all about trusting the tent you're in.
-This is the AlpGuide to 4 season mountain tents.
+Settle in because this is our guide to 4 season mountain tents.

 1. What is a 4-season tent?

-2. Do I need a 4-season tent for winter?
+2. Do you need a 4-season tent for winter?

 5. What tent structure do I need?